Part III

 - Surface heterogeneous effects so a single average lift no longer hides which segments actually pay

-- Convert an own-price elasticity into an optimal markup via the Lerner rule, and see in dollars why a naive elasticity hands back the wrong price
+- Convert an own-price elasticity into an optimal markup via the Lerner rule, apply it separately by season, and judge in dollars whether Progresso's real countercyclical pricing habit is justified by the data

 Chapters in this part